19norayr2001/Basic/README.md

 ### Stack, Queue

-Stack and Queue are implemented as adapter containers, by default they are using std::deque
+`nstd::stack` and `nstd::queue` are implemented as adapter containers, by default they are using std::deque

 They provide